Park Policies

 Shark sightings in the region are becoming more common so please keep this in mind and swim close to shore and where people are looking out for each other.
 Please do not be alarmed by this, we merely want swimming to be a totally pleasant experience for you and we can offer more information and advice at the Reception.

-The jetty is for swimming and fishing from only with BOATS NOT TO USE JETTY for any purpose such as loading/unloading passengers or to tie up to.
+The jetty is for swimming and fishing from only.
+There is a boat exclusion zone around the jetty and BOATS ARE NOT TO USE JETTY FOR ANY PURPOSE such as loading/unloading passengers or to tie up to.

 Definitely no skiing or biscuiting etc from the beach in front of the resort which is reserved for passive and safe recreation.
-The closest designated ski area is 800m east of our jetty on the far side of the large rock groyne.
+There is an 8 knot limit out to 300m and the closest designated ski area, where you can travel to/along the beach at higher speed, is 800m east of our jetty on the far side of the large rock groyne.

 To help preserve the relatively passive, quiet and safe area in front of Siesta Park Holiday Resort, please note –

-- Other than taking your jet ski away and then returning to the beach at the holiday resort a couple of time per day, jet skis are not to be used in the vicinity.
-This means no repetitive changeovers from the beach in front of the holiday resort, regardless of the speed and no ongoing passes up and back along the back of the 300m line which can be annoying to others.
-These are our “house rules” which reflect the etiquette regarding the use of jet skis by our guests that has been in place for many years.
+– Other than taking your jet ski away and then returning to the beach at the holiday resort a couple of time per day, jet skis are not to be used in the vicinity.
+This means no changeovers from the beach in front of the holiday resort, regardless of the speed and no ongoing passes up and back along the back of the 300m line which can be annoying to others.
+These are our “house rules” which reflect a now well established etiquette required by of guests who have jet skis.

 - In Geographe Bay it is a DoT rule that all boats (including jet skis) must travel at under 8 knots within 300m of the beach (see 300m marker buoys out the front of resort).

-- The suggested area to take your jet ski to is the designated ski area which is only 800m towards Busselton, on the far side of the large rock groyne.
-Along this 500m strip of coast, higher speeds are permitted within 300m so it is an ideal place to base a group of people to change over and take off from.
-Alternatively, you may wish to take your jet ski for a long ride along the coast out behind the 300m / 8 knots line.
+– Our suggested area to take your jet ski to is the designated ski area which is only 800m towards Busselton, on the far side of the large rock groyne where changeovers/turns can be taken etc. Along this 500m strip of coast, higher speeds are permitted within 300m which makes this an ideal place to base a group of people to change over and take off from.
+Alternatively, you may wish to take your jet ski for a long solo run along the coast while staying out behind the 300m / 8 knots line.

-- Unfortunately, there are some who are not guests staying here, who blatantly speed through the restricted area at times so please do not take this as an example to follow and be aware we are often communicating and promoting with DoT to take action to help reduce this public nuisance and safety concern.
+– Unfortunately there are some, who are not guests staying here, who blatantly speed through the restricted area at times so please do not take this as an example of how to behave and be aware we are often communicating and promoting with DoT to patrol our area and help reduce this public nuisance and safety concern.

 Thank you for your cooperation

-Boats up to 5.5 metres can usually be launched and recovered with a 4 wheel drive while small boats can be handled with a 2 wheel drive vehicle as long as wheels are kept on rubber mats.
+– Boats up to 5.5 metres can usually be launched and retrieved with a 4 wheel drive while very small boats can be handled with a 2 wheel drive vehicle as long as wheels are kept on rubber mats.

 Please see us/call us at Reception for any advice and help if required.

 Overnight parking of empty boat trailers needs to be in a suitable vacant back area away from the units to avoid creating a hazard and unnecessary congestion.
-Please see us/call us at Reception to direct you to a suitable area.
-Boats on trailers can generally be kept at or near to your unit but they do take up one allocated car bay.
+See Park Plan or see us/call us at Reception to direct you to a suitable area.
+Boats on trailers can generally be kept at or near to your unit but they will take up one of the units allocated parking spaces.

 For our peak summer and autumn times we install back rope tie on points which when provided are to be used and thus avoid anchors, star pickets, rope hazards etc. This creates a standard and safe system of mooring boats in the interest of all beach goers.
 If you are unfamiliar with this system or have any questions at all including advice about the weather and the suitability to leave the boat in the ocean overnight, please see us/call us at Reception.